 One of the more interesting ideas in there was related to the find command.
 Each time I write anything more complicated than the simplest find command line, I usually follow the same careful workflow:

-• Run the command with no -exec option to make sure the correct files are chosen
+-execoption to make sure the correct files are chosen - Add the

 As you can see in the video, that’s precisely what this transformation does.
 If it isn’t already there, hitting control-u will add the -exec echo {} \; to the command and put the cursor in front of the curly bracket.
 If the -exec is already followed by an echo, then the echo is removed.